TheJacksonLaboratory/diachromatic/docs/mapping.rst

 .. figure:: img/fragment_categories.png
     :align: center

-The next four paragraphs explain the categorization along the bullets points 1 to 4 (blue):
+The next four paragraphs explain the categorization along the blue bullets points 1 to 4:

-**1.** Read pairs that map to different chromosomes or point in the same direction cannot originate from un-ligated or self-ligated fragments.
+**1.** Read pairs that map to different chromosomes or to the same strand cannot originate from un-ligated or self-ligated fragments.

 **2.** Read pairs that point inwards might originate from un-ligated fragments.
 In such cases, the distance between the 5' end positions of the mapped reads d\ :sub:`u` corresponds to the size of the  sequenced fragment.
-In order to assign read pairs to the un-ligated category, we use an upper size threshold T\ :sub:`1` that should reflect  the maximum credible size of sheared fragments.
+In order to assign read pairs to the un-ligated category, we use an upper size threshold T\ :sub:`1` that should reflect the maximum plausible size of sheared fragments.

 **3.** Read pairs that point outwards might originate from self-ligated fragments.
 In such cases, the size d\ :sub:`s` of the potentially underlying self-ligated fragment is calculated as described above, and compared to an upper size threshold T\ :sub:`2` for self-ligated fragments.
 Outward pointing read pairs with d\ :sub:`s` smaller than T\ :sub:`2` are assigned to the self-ligated category.

 **4.** Read pairs arising from chimeric fragments (not un- or self-ligated) are further distinguished.
-Read pairs with size d\ :sub:`s` outside the specified size range of sheared fragments will be categorizesd as wrong size.
+Read pairs with size d\ :sub:`s` outside the specified size range of sheared fragments will be categorizesd as too small or too large.

 Quality metrics